-The 8 Street S.E.
-Corridor is an eclectic mixed-use street serving as a central spine to Ramsay.
-While the closing of 8 Street S.E. at 9 Avenue will have an impact on the street, it still serves as a back door to the Stampede grounds along MacDonald Ave.
-S.E. and will have good connectivity to the 11 Street S.E. main street and both green line stations.
+The 8 Street S.E. corridor is an eclectic mixed-use street serving as a central spine to Ramsay.
+While the closing of 8 Street S.E. at 9 Avenue S.E. will have an impact on the street, it still serves as a back door to the Stampede grounds along MacDonald Ave.
+S.E. and will have good connectivity to the 11 Street S.E. main street and both Green Line stations.

-K.1: The majority of the residential areas of Ramsay are maintained as the Limited-Local urban form, preserving a "Cottage Streetscape" (B2.2).
+K.1: The majority of the residential areas of Ramsay are maintained as the Limited-Local building scale, preserving a Cottage Streetscape (B2.2).

-K.2: 8 Street S.E. is shown as Limited-Minor urban form but should be fine-tuned to a character that limits height to 3 storeys but allows for a mixed use street character including residential, ground oriented multi-family and row houses, commercial (retail, office, service) and institutional uses.
+K.2: 8 Street S.E. is shown as Limited-Minor building scale but should be fine-tuned to a character that limits height to 3 storeys but allows for a mixed use street character including residential, ground oriented multi-family and row houses, commercial (retail, office, service) and institutional uses.